lgreski/cleaningdata/README.md

     </tr>
     <tr>
         <td valign=top>activity_labels.txt</td>
         <td>File containing six rows of data, where each row contains an activity identifier and an activity description, a text label to associate with the y_train.txt and y_test.txt files.
 The numeric identifier and text labels are separated by a blank space.
-The activity label words are delmited by an underscore when an activity contains more than a single word. </td>
+The activity label words are delimited by an underscore when an activity contains more than a single word. </td>
     </tr>
     <tr>
         <td valign=top>features.txt</td>